KMD: History

 Shortly before finishing Black Bastards, Subroc was killed while attempting to cross the 878 Nassau Expressway on April 23, 1993.
 Zev Love X completed the album alone over the course of the next months and advance copies were finally sent out in early 1994.
 "What a Nigga Know?" was released as the first single in March that same year and Black Bastards was announced to be released on May 3, 1994.
 Soon afterwards Elektra Records unexpectedly cancelled the album and dropped KMD.
 The album's title and cover art proved too controversial for Elektra's management, who instructed Dante Ross to give Zev Love X the Black Bastards master tapes and $20,000 as incentive to leave the label.
 The album was heavily bootlegged until it was officially released on ReadyRock Records in 2000.
-Zev Love X dropped out of the New York hip hop scene until 1997, when he reemerged as MF DOOM.
+Zev Love X dropped out of the New York hip hop scene until 1997, when he reemerged as MF Doom.

-On August 16, 2017, MF DOOM premiered the first new KMD track in eight years, "True Lightyears", on NPR Music.
-It was the first single from KMD's still-unreleased comeback album Crack In Time and featured Jay Electronica and MF DOOM.
-The track was also released as part of MF DOOM's 2017 compilation album The Missing Notebook Rhymes.
+On August 16, 2017, MF Doom premiered the first new KMD track in eight years, "True Lightyears", on NPR Music.
+It was the first single from KMD's still-unreleased comeback album Crack In Time and featured Jay Electronica and MF Doom.
+The track was also released as part of MF Doom's 2017 compilation album The Missing Notebook Rhymes.

-MF DOOM died on October 31, 2020, with the cause of death originally not being revealed.
-In July 2023 it has been reported that DOOM died of angioedema.
+MF Doom died on October 31, 2020, with the cause of death originally not being revealed.
+In July 2023 it had been reported that Doom died of angioedema.